Parth4825/Credit-Card-Report-Exploratory-Data-Analysis/README.md

 The goal of this project was to understand **customer demographics, revenue patterns, and transaction behavior** by performing data cleaning, database analysis, and interactive visualization.

-As a **fresher in data analytics**, I created this project to practice the complete workflow of transforming raw data into meaningful insights.
+I have created this project to practice the complete workflow of transforming raw data into meaningful insights.

 ---